lowRISC/opentitan/doc/sg/c_cpp_coding_style.md

   - It can only be used with structs and unions, not arrays.
   - Members must be initialized in declaration order.

-Because it is especially useful with types declared for C, we allow designatued initializers whenever the type is a plain-old-data type, and:
+As it is especially useful with types declared for C, we allow designated initializers whenever the type is a plain-old-data type, and:
   - All members are public.
   - It has no non-trivial constructors.
   - It has no `virtual` members.